 When you travel to another country, you make bookings in advance.
 You’ll likely have to put down a significant amount of money in prepaid, non-refundable expenses at the time of reservation for things like airfare and hotel reservations.

-But if the trip is cancelled, either by you due to an unavoidable circumstance or by the other party due to unrest in the country or dishonesty, you would have to bear all the costs.
+But if the trip is canceled, either by you due to an unavoidable circumstance or by the other party due to unrest in the country or dishonesty, you would have to bear all the costs.
 When you buy trip cancellation insurance it can eliminate possible financial losses and frustrations due to such events.
 Your policy’s certificate wording includes a list of reasons valid for trip cancellation insurance benefits.
 Be sure to read the fine print to know what’s covered.

 What all is covered under travel insurance for Bahrain?